MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/local-storage.md

 # Local Storage API

-With the local storage API, you can store data directly in the local browser.
+With the local storage API, you can store data directly in the browser's local storage.
 To use the local storage API, the customer's [local storage admin switch](/fabric/admin/organizational-visuals#local-storage) has to be enabled.

 Local storage is isolated so that each type of visual has its own separate storage access.